-A native of the Basque territory of NE Spain, he went to teach and write in El Salvador from 1955-58 and returned there permanently in 1967 after studies in Europe – theology under Karl Rahner and philosophy with a dissertation on the Spanish philosopher Xavier Zubiri, but he moved beyond his mentors “precisely by grounding his philosophical and theological work in a specific historical reality, that of Latin America” (Robert Lassalle-Klein).
+A native of the Basque territory of NE Spain, he went to teach and write in El Salvador from 1955-58 and returned there permanently in 1967 after studies in Europe--theology under Karl Rahner and philosophy with the Spanish philosopher Xavier Zubiri, but he moved beyond his mentors, precisely by grounding his philosophical and theological work in a specific historical reality, that of Latin America" (Robert Lassalle-Klein).

-He soon became the guiding intellect for the reform of the Society of Jesus in Central America.
-He was instrumental, too, in re-directing the University of CA (San Salvador) into “what a Christian university in the Third World ought to be”—a clear and rational voice against the social and economic evils oppressing the vast majority of the people.
+He soon became the guiding intellect for the reform of the Society of Jesus in Central America in the aftermath of the Latin American bishops' turn toward the poor (Medellin, 1968).
+Crucial here was a retreat that he and his former novice director Miguel Elizondo led their brothers through at Christmas time 1969.
+He was instrumental, too, together with and after his layman predecessor as president of the University of Central America, in re-directing the University into what a Christian university in the Third World ought to be, a clear and rational voice against the social and economic evils oppressing the vast majority of the people.

-He argued for a negotiated settlement to the 10-year-long Civil War.
-But the extremist wing of the ruling party called for his death on the radio; and on November 16, 1989, soldiers of an elite battalion—many of them trained at the School of the Americas in the U.S.—broke into the Jesuit residence, took him and his five companions out into the yard, and one by one shot them to death at close range, blowing out their brains.
-Their cook and her teenage daughter were murdered with them so as to leave no witnesses.
+He argued for a negotiated settlement to the 10-year-long Civil War, but the military thought it could win the war and did not want it and its funding by the U.S. to end.
+The extremist wing of the ruling party called for Ellacuria's death on the radio; and on November 16, 1989, soldiers of an elite battalion, many of them trained at the School of the Americas in the U.S., broke into the Jesuit residence, took him and his companions out into the yard, and one by one shot them to death at close range, blowing out their brains.
+The cook/housekeeper from the nearby Jesuit seminary and her teenage daughter who had sought refuge with them, were murdered with them so as to leave no witnesses.